Filing for Social Security or SSI Disability in Rhode Island

 Living in Medicaid facility

-If you are disabled but don't qualify for SSI because you make too much income, you may be able to receive the state supplemental payment without receiving SSI.
+If you're disabled but don't qualify for SSI because you make too much income, you might be able to receive the state supplemental payment without receiving SSI.
 You can contact the DHS with questions about the SSP program at (401) 721-6633.

-Health care providers in Rhode Island are not allowed to charge you for medical records that are requested to support a Social Security disability claim or appeal.
-You, or a person authorized to request your records, must request a copy of your medical records in writing.
+Health care providers in Rhode Island are not allowed to charge you for medical records that you request to support your Social Security disability claim or appeal.
+But you, or a person authorized to request your records, must request a copy of your medical records in writing.

 Contact Information for Disability Offices in Rhode Island